 Visit Torres del Paine National Park.
 Named as an eighth wonder of the world, it is widely recognised as one of the most beautiful places on the planet.

 Make a stop by Melimoyu National Park and hike through the rainforest onto dramatic volcanic slopes.

 What are the major yachting ports in Patagonia?

 Most marinas (excluding commercial ports) in Patagonia are not suited to yachts over 30 metres.
 In Puerto Montt, there are facilities for bigger vessels, but be prepared to be on generators, at anchor, or on mooring buoys for the majority of your trip.

 Adventure Yacht Charters in Patagonia

 For adventure seekers, there can be no greater experience than to explore Patagonia – one of the world’s most intriguing and untouched regions.
 That’s why YACHTZOO is delighted to be working in partnership with PELORUS, to provide our clients Patagonia yacht charters like no other.
-Our partnership will give you access to a Patagonia that will take you well and truly off the beaten track.
-Contact our brokers today for more information, and prepare for the experience of a lifetime.
+Our partnership will give you access to a Patagonia which will take you well and truly off the beaten track.
+Contact our brokers today for more information, and prepare for the experience of a lifetime